 - Apply for benefits

-Using the following link, apply for benefits with the Veterans Administration under the Apply for Benefits tab.
-You will then be directed to the Veterans On-Line Application (VONAPP) where the Veterans Administration will determine your eligibility and notify you by mail with a Certificate of Eligibility.
-Once you receive the Certificate of Eligibility, bring the letter into the Veteran and Military Services Office, MAT room 206.
+Using the following link, apply for benefits with the Veterans Administration under the Apply for Benefits tab. the VA will determine your eligibility and notify you by mail with a Certificate of Eligibility.
+Once you receive the Certificate of Eligibility, bring the letter into the Veteran and Military Resource Center, TLB room 307A.

 - Contact your academic advisor